Agile Leadership for Development Teams

 Agile Leadership Characteristics

-Agile leaders create healthy teams and organizational cultures that (together with technical capabilities) are a significant predictor of software delivery performance.
-Leadership enables the values, practices, and processes that work together to develop team capabilities.
+Agile leaders are pivotal in fostering healthy teams and supportive organizational cultures.
+These elements, combined with strong technical practices and organizational capabilities, are significant predictors of software delivery performance.
+Such leadership actively cultivates the values, practices, and processes of agile development essential for developing robust team capabilities.

 Team Goals